BoDonkey/htmx-pinegrow-plugin/readme.md

 ## Installation & Usage
 To use this plugin, open a project and page in the Pinegrow Web Editor.
 Navigate to File -> Manage libraries & plugins and scroll to the bottom of the modal.
 Click on "Load plugin", select the 'pg-htmx.js' file, and click "add".

+From the Page menu there will now be an option to add the HTMX library script to the page.

 After selecting an element on the page you can open the Actions panel for a list of HTMX attributes to be added.
 That is it!

 ## Feedback